 Guitarists are always looking for ways to get fresh tones.
-Amplifiers and effect pedals do a great job of shaping your sound once it leaves your guitar, but there are also many simple modifications that you can make right in the body of your guitar, unlocking a world of new tones.
+Amplifiers and effect pedals do a great job of shaping your sound once it leaves your guitar, but there are also many simple modifications that you can make right in the body of your guitar, thereby unlocking a world of new tones.
 Understanding push-pull potentiometers is a good skill to have when you want to know how to add extras to your guitar without making any permanent changes.

 What is a Push-Pull Potentiometer?

 Quite often, you’ll need a switch to turn new modifications on and off, and this can present a problem if you don’t want to drill holes into the body of your guitar.
 Enter: the push-pull potentiometer (push-pull pot) — a way to dual-purpose controls already present on your guitar.
 The push-pull pot turns a simple volume or tone control into a volume-plus toggle switch, or a tone-plus toggle switch.